-- The delivery of paracetamol by pharmacies, without medical prescription, is temporarily limited (one box of paracetamol (500 mg or 1g) per asymptomatic patient, and two boxes (500 mg or 1g) for patients with symptoms (pain and/or fever).
-Internet sales of paracetamol, ibuprofen and aspirin medicines are suspended. - Delivery, by pharmacies, of medicines containing nicotine and used in the treatment of tobacco addiction is temporarily limited to the number of boxes necessary for a 1 month-treatment, and internet sales of such medicines are suspended. - The off-label use of certain medicines for veterinary use is allowed in hospitals on human beings.
-Such medicines, the list of which is set by ANSM, have identical active ingredients, compositions, dosages and routes of administration to those of medicines for human use. - The substitution (under specific conditions) of a medical device by the service provider, the distributor or the dispensing pharmacist is now authorized in the event of a proven shortage of a medical device necessary for the continuity of a patient's care.
+- In territories where a state of health emergency is in effect, the delivery of paracetamol by pharmacies, without medical prescription, is temporarily limited (one box of paracetamol (500 mg or 1g) per asymptomatic patient, and two boxes (500 mg or 1g) for patients with symptoms (pain and/or fever)).
+Internet sales of paracetamol, ibuprofen and aspirin medicines are suspended. - The substitution (under specific conditions) of a medical device by the service provider, the distributor or the dispensing pharmacist is now authorized in the event of a proven shortage of a medical device necessary for the continuity of a patient's care.